gohugoio/hugo/content/contribute/documentation.md

 ```
 {{% /code %}}

+#### Function Required Fields

-### Adding a New Showcase
+### Adding to the Showcase

-Once you have cloned the Hugo repository, you can create add your site as a new showcase content file via the following command.
+Once you have cloned the Hugo repository, you can add your Hugo website as a new showcase content file via the following command.
 Name the markdown file accordingly:

 ```
-hugo new tutorials/my-showcase-addition.md
+hugo new tutorials/my-hugo-showcase-website.md
 ```

 The archetype for the `showcase` content type is as follows: